berk2k/Smart-Bed/README.md

 # Smart-Bed
+# What Are Smart Beds in Health Care?
+Advanced hospital beds with technology designed to monitor, record and adjust to the patient’ needs automatically without manual intervention </br>
+# Key Features
+1- Sensors
+2- Automated Adjustments
+3- Data Integration
 # Problem​
 -Patients spend 49-98% of their time in their bed. ​</br>
 -Lack of mobility -> long list of health issues​​</br>